 Professional standards require us to accumulate misstatements identified during the audit, other than those that are clearly trivial, and to communicate accumulated misstatements to management.
-The schedule within the attachments summarizes the uncorrected misstatements that we presented to management, other than those that are clearly trivial, that, in our judgment, may not have been detected except through our auditing procedures.
-The internal control matters section of this report describes the effects on the financial reporting process indicated by the uncorrected misstatements, other than those that we consider to be of a lesser magnitude than significant deficiencies and material weaknesses.
+The schedule within the attachments summarizes the uncorrected misstatements that we presented to management and the material corrected misstatements that, in our judgment, may not have been detected except through our auditing procedures.
+The internal control matters section of this report describes the effects on the financial reporting process indicated by the uncorrected misstatements and corrected misstatements, other than those that we consider to be of a lesser magnitude than significant deficiencies and material weaknesses.